 Frequently Asked Questions about Singapore

 Singapore is a multicultural society comprised of Malay, Chinese and Indian ethnicities.
 It is important to learn more about the specific traditions associated with each culture, particularly in a society in which religious tolerance is essential.
-Throughout the year, all the religions find their expression in the celebration of major festivals.
+Throughout the year, all the major religions find their expression in the celebration of major festivals.
 Thanks to Singapore's modern infrastructure, Western expats don't experience too much culture shock.

 What languages are spoken?